natalielai1/Word-Chain-Word-Game/RULES.md

 7. You may not repeat a word you've already used in the round.
 8. You have 3 regenerations (new starting letters) until the round is over.
 The goal is to get as many points as possible before the round is over.
----

-## Technical Considerations

-What information is needed to fully describe the state of the game?
-A list of English words of lengths 3-10.
-A list of all previous guesses made by the player.
-Number of turns remaining.
-Counter of points that is visible to player.
-A visible notification after each time the player submits a word to showing whether their word is valid.
-A visible counter of how many letters the next word has to be.

-## TODOs
-- Implement word validation logic
-- Create scoring system
-- Add regeneration functionality
-- Test game with various word chains